 Help to Buy Scheme

-The government will lend up to 20% (or 40%) of the value of a new build home through an equity loan.
+The government will lend up to 20% (40% in London) of the value of a new build home through an equity loan.
 The buyer contributes a deposit of their own of between 5% and 20%, then the Help to Buy scheme tops that deposit up to make it a 25% deposit which leaves the buyer needing a mortgage for 75% of the property value.